Milbaxter/onchain-judges-dispute-resolution/README.md

 [![Docker Reproducibility](https://github.com/ptrus/verisage.xyz/actions/workflows/reproducibility-docker.yml/badge.svg)](https://github.com/ptrus/verisage.xyz/actions/workflows/reproducibility-docker.yml)
 [![ROFL Reproducibility](https://github.com/ptrus/verisage.xyz/actions/workflows/reproducibility-rofl.yml/badge.svg)](https://github.com/ptrus/verisage.xyz/actions/workflows/reproducibility-rofl.yml)

-**Trustless Multi-LLM Oracle for Truth Verification**
+**Trustless Multi-LLM Judge System for Dispute Resolution**

-Verisage answers objective yes/no questions by querying multiple independent AI providers (Claude, Gemini, Perplexity, OpenAI) and aggregating their responses with weighted voting.
-Designed as a trustless resolution mechanism for protocols requiring factual verification - an AI-powered alternative to human-based dispute systems like UMA.
+Verisage is an impartial AI judge system that resolves contractual disputes by querying multiple independent AI providers (Claude, Gemini, Perplexity, OpenAI, Grok) and aggregating their responses with weighted voting.
+The system determines which party (Party A or Party B) is correct based on contract terms and evidence provided.
+Designed as a trustless resolution mechanism for protocols requiring dispute resolution - an AI-powered alternative to human-based dispute systems like UMA.

 Running on [Oasis ROFL](https://docs.oasis.io/rofl/), the service provides cryptographic attestation that proves the exact code executing in the TEE - no trust in operators required, only cryptographic verification.

-> **Note:** While Verisage provides verifiable execution and consensus across multiple AI models, the underlying LLMs are not perfect and can still make mistakes or produce incorrect answers.
-Always verify critical information from authoritative sources.
+> **Note:** While Verisage provides verifiable execution and consensus across multiple AI models, the underlying LLMs are not perfect and can still make mistakes or produce incorrect decisions.
+The system is designed for contractual dispute resolution based on provided contracts and evidence, not for verifying facts in public records.

 **Live deployment:**
 - Demo UI: https://verisage.xyz